Ironhack-WDFT-Lisbon-Jan-2024/m1-project-instructions/project-info.md

 ### MVP and Deploy: 31-01-2024

-You'll present your MVP - Minimum Viable Product - to the LT and CTA.
+You'll present your MVP - Minimum Viable Product - to me and Mariana.
 MVP means you should have a working game and everything you do after this point is adding **sugar**.
 After the MVPs we'll deploy the games together in order to have enough time to fix any problems that might appear after the deploy.

 ### Project Presentation: 02-02-2024